Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Potential bruising on your face.

-Therefore, the dentist will prescribe painkillers to control the pain, anti-inflammatory medications to control the swelling, and antibiotics to prevent the infection.
-These signs and symptoms are normal after the bone grafting procedure.
+Therefore, the dentist will prescribe pain relievers, anti-inflammatory medications to control the swelling, and antibiotics to prevent the infection.
+These signs and symptoms are normal after the dental bone grafting procedure.
 However, if they get worse, contact your dentist immediately.

 Instructions After Bone Grafting Procedure